 Three concept cars from three premium brands announced at the same time.
 All super low, club-racer-like single seaters that push a message of next generation emotive electric high-performance.
 Designs akin perhaps to the New Romantic movement that usurped punk in the music scene forty years ago - designs that offer a more engaging and luscious interpretation of future electrified cars instead of the current electric car focus on mould breaking technical and functional design.

 In automotive terms California is most renowned for its custom car culture with a bandwidth from dragster to Singer.
-In recent years the region has made most contribution to the automotive design discipline with cars from Tesla and other 'Car 2.0' tech-based start-ups, such as the Faraday FF91, the Byton M-Byte - which in turn step from a legacy of the late nineties hybrids, the GM EV1 and some of the rarities like the Aptera; all designs pushing the boundaries of possibility with rationalist future facing approaches.
+In recent years the region has made most contribution to the automotive design discipline with Tesla and other 'Car 2.0' tech-based start-ups such as the Faraday FF91, the Byton M-Byte - which in turn step from a legacy of the late nineties hybrids, the GM EV1 and some of the rarities like the Aptera; all designs pushing the boundaries of possibility with rationalist future facing approaches.

 From Audi is the world's lowest (1.15m) shooting-break: the PB18 e-tron Concept replete with a single seat that can move from side to side (to allow space for a passenger when not in centre-seat race mode) and large active rear spoiler that transforms the car's appearance.
 Arguably still the most 'punk' of all these 'New Romantic designs', but then it's also far more emotive than previous e-tron concepts.